no13bus/redispapa/README.md

 ## Let's start
 - `pip install -r requirements.txt`
 - check out the file `config.py` and make your own configure accoding to your redis servers.
+- the REDIS_SERVER should be formated like this `['ip:port:password', 'ip:port', .....]`
 - type this command `python run.py`, then you can watch it in `http://127.0.0.1:5000`

 ## the tech we use